winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 #### Parable of the Wise Man and the Fool

 76\.
 The priest said, “I’m not going to abandon it.
 Why is that?
 I’ve been saying it for a long time, and I’ve become set in it ways.
-How could I abandon it?’
+How could I abandon it?”
 {:#p76}

 77\.
 Kāśyapa again said, “Those who are wise explain things with parables.
 Now, I’ll explain this for you with a story.
 Long ago, there was a country that was bordered by barbarians.
 In that country, there were two people.
 One was wise, and one was foolish.
 They said to each other, ‘I’m your friend.
 I’ll leave the city with you to look for riches.’